YusofBandar/Space2020/README.md

  </p>

-Space202 is a multiplayer game that allows users to control a first-person astronaut to explore the crash site of two space ships on the moon.
+Space202 is a multiplayer game, built in 24 hours for [Student Hack VI](https://www.studenthack.com/), that allows users to control a first-person astronaut to explore the crash site of two space ships on the moon.

 Players can explore the crash site through exploration; the players can receive information via the Twilio API.